Course Catalog

 6. Service members of the U.S. Air Force, Army, Coast Guard, Marines, or Navy may submit an official copy of their DD Form 214 or other official documentation of military service indicating high school graduate or equivalent.

 The President of Wiregrass Georgia Technical College has the right to waive the high school diploma/high school equivalency requirement for those pursuing a high school equivalency who are otherwise eligible to enroll in a specific program of study.
+The President may also waive the high school diploma/equivalency requirement for those participating in a TCSG approved Workforce Development course/cohort.

 Verification of Lawful Presence in the United States